-For applications in the normal admissions round you should use the application form provided by your home local authority (regardless of which local authority the schools are in).
-You can use this form to express your preference for a minimum of 3 state-funded schools, in rank order.
+For applications in the normal admissions round you should use the application form provided by your home local authority (regardless of which local authority the schools are in) by the closing date of 15 January 2025.
+You can use this form to express your preference for a maximum of 3 state-funded schools (in Calderdale), in rank order.
+Other local authorities may allow you to express a preference for more than three preferences.
+Applications received after the closing date will be deemed to be late unless there are significant and exceptional reasons for the lateness.
+Proof of special circumstances will be required.
+Late applicants are allocated a place after all on time applicants have been allocated a place.